EtienneCmb/visbrain/docs/sleep.rst

   * Selected : apply detection on selected channel
   * Visible : apply detection on all visible channels
   * All : apply detection on all channels (even those that are hidden)
-* *Report detection on hypnogram* : display markers on the hypnogram where your spindles / REM / peaks are located.

 .. note::
-   After performing one of the detection, got to the *Location* tab to see where detected events start, the duration and on which sleep stage they are located.
+   After performing one of the detection, go to the *Location* tab to see infos about each detected events (starting and ending points, duration, sleep stage).
 Select the event to jump to it.
-Finally, you can export all located event.
+Finally, you can export the location table using the File > Save contextual menu.

+Two examples of automatic event detection are shown below.

 Spindles detection
 ^^^^^^^^^^^^^^^^^^